KubraNurGursoyyy/warehouse-report-app-backend/README.md

 # warehouse-report-app-backend
-This project written with Java 8 and Spring Boot.
-For database Heroku Postgresql, Hibernate and Spring Data Jpa is used.
+This project is written with Java 8 and Spring Boot.
+For database Heroku Postgresql, Hibernate and Spring Data Jpa are used.

-For frontend project go to https://github.com/KubraNurGursoyyy/warehouse-report-app-front
+For the frontend project go to https://github.com/KubraNurGursoyyy/warehouse-report-app-front